- What is the Special Field Exam?

 At CMS, the Special Field is interdisciplinary by definition.
 Even though your research interests may be primarily literary, or philosophical, or historical, etc., you must be prepared to elucidate your interests by employing some of the resources offered by cognate disciplines or fields of study.
 This should not be challenging; presumably you’re at the CMS because you want to do interdisciplinary work.
 Keep in mind, though, that an “interdisciplinary approach” need not mean a mastery of several disciplines, nor does it necessarily mean “disciplines” in a departmental sense.
 Thus a historical topic may be itself interdisciplinary by combining two or more of political, social, economic, religious, cultural, legal, intellectual history, etc. Topics in comparative literature could in themselves be considered “interdisciplinary”, as, for example, would be a topic involving some aspects of philosophy, theology, and canon law.

-Some students at CMS find that the process of defining their major fields is very challenging.
+Some students at CMS find that the process of defining their special field is very challenging.
 In part this is because there is no standard canon in Medieval Studies to which you are beholden; there is no standardized body of literature, corpus of monuments, or even set geographical or temporal limits which everyone must master.
-Whereas other scholars may fret over the lack of consensus in their fields and the challenges it poses to disciplinary priorities, we’re somewhat freer of that particular form of navel-gazing.
+Whereas other scholars may fret over the lack of consensus in their disciplines and the challenges it poses to disciplinary priorities, we’re somewhat freer of that particular form of navel-gazing.
 Indeed the interdisciplinarity of CMS grants you significant more freedom to tailor your own area of expertise that cuts across disciplinary boundaries in an original way.
 For some students, this freedom is invigorating and inspiring; for others, it is daunting and can lead to paralysis.

-Special Field proposals typically are generated from dissertation topics and area of interest; thus, your dissertation topic normally comes first.
+Special Field proposals typically are generated from dissertation topics and areas of interest; thus, your dissertation topic normally comes first.
 That doesn’t mean that you already have to have selected, say, the precise text your dissertation will examine before you develop your Special Field Proposal.
 But you do have to know the types of questions you’ll be asking and their larger conceptual and evidentiary framework.
 The Special Field takes those interests and expands them into a larger arena of intellectual endeavour.
 Its temporal, and/or spatial, and/or topical and ideological range must extend significantly beyond the dissertation topic itself.
 That larger endeavour tends to describe your “field” in a professional sense, e.g. Church history, women’s monasticism, cosmography, or vernacular poetry.

-- “Franciscan and Dominican Missionary Work and Preaching in Late Medieval Italy, France, and Spain” (MF) yields “Preacher to the Jews: Vincent Ferrer and the Expression of Masculine Identity in the Dominican Order” (Katherine Lindeman)
+- “Franciscan and Dominican Missionary Work and Preaching in Late Medieval Italy, France, and Spain” (SF) yields “Preacher to the Jews: Vincent Ferrer and the Expression of Masculine Identity in the Dominican Order” (Katherine Lindeman)

 The Special Field Exam Committee